 Step 1: Install the Prime Video app and log in

-First of all, you’ll need a subscription to Amazon Prime.
-Duh, we know.
-Also, you can only download movies via the Prime Video app, meaning you’ll need a compatible Fire, Android, or iOS device.
-Once installed, launch the app and sign in to your Amazon account.
+First of all, you’ll need an Amazon account with a subscription to Amazon Prime.
+Also, you’ll need the Amazon Prime Video app, meaning you’ll need a compatible Fire, Android, or iOS device.
+Once installed, launch the app and sign in to your Amazon Prime account.

 Step 2: Select a video

 Next, select a film or show that you want to download and open the video details.
-Note that not all videos are available for download, and you can only download content if you are in certain areas (the United States, for example).
+Note that not all Amazon Prime movies or TV shows are available for download, and you can only download content if you are in certain areas (the U.S., for example).
 Once you’ve chosen a movie or show, tap the Download button — for shows, you can also download individual episodes.

 Step 3: Choose where to save the file

 If you have an SD card in your phone, you’ll be asked to decide whether you want to download the video to it or use your phone’s internal storage.
-Keep in mind that video files can get quite large, so if possible, you may want to install an SD card.
-SanDisk just launched one that holds a terabyte of data — that’s a lot of entertainment.
+Keep in mind that video files can get quite large, so if possible, we recommend opting for external storage.

 Step 4: Choose the video quality

 Next, choose your desired video quality.
-The higher the quality, the larger the file size.
+The higher the download quality, the larger the file size.
+Tap Start Download.

 Step 5: Browse your downloads